sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/operations.md

 >
 > The above may take a while if you have a lot of repositories.
 In the meantime, searches may be slow or return incomplete results.
 This process rarely takes longer than 6 hours and is usually **much** faster.

+> NOTE: Add `-n $NAMESPACE` to commands if you are not using the default namespace

 ### Back up Sourcegraph databases

 These instructions will back up the primary `sourcegraph` database and the [codeintel](../../../code_intelligence/index.md) database.